Medically reviewed by Sophia Yen, MD, MPH – Written by Varuska Patni. Updated May 13, 2021

-Hormonal Birth Control Products and the Risk of Blood Clot Formation
+Hormonal Birth Control and the Risk of Blood Clot Formation

 What is a blood clot?

-There are two types of blood clots – deep vein thrombosis, or DVT, and pulmonary embolisms.
-In DVT, a clot forms inside the deepest veins of the body, which are located in the legs or the arms.
-The signs of DVT include:
+A DVT is a clot that forms inside the deepest veins of the body specifically in the legs or the arms.
+The signs of this type of blood clot include:

-- Leg or arm pain and tenderness near the clot that feels similar to a cramp.
+- Leg or arm pain and tenderness (may feel similar to a cramp)

 - Shortness of breath

-- Chest pains that get worse when a person takes a deep breath.
+- Chest pain that gets worse when you take a deep breath

 - A bloody cough